ableplayer/ableplayer/README.md

 Able Player
 ==========

-*Able Player* is a fully accessible cross-browser media player.
-It uses the HTML5 `<audio>` or `<video>` element, and supports all five kinds of `<track>` elements defined by the HTML5 spec (captions, subtitles, descriptions, chapters, and metadata).
+*Able Player* is a fully accessible cross-browser HTML5 media player.
-It also supports fully accessible playlists, and can be used to play YouTube and Vimeo videos.

 To see the player in action check out the [Able Player Examples][examples] page.